Recently I had the chance to test out not just Hawthorne’s cologne, but their full line of men’s grooming products.

 So I was intrigued by Hawthorne’s offering of cologne, deodorant and shower products that are all designed to not only work well together, but to specifically suit my personal tastes and needs.

-Let’s take a look at how the Hawthorne process works and find out if their cologne and other grooming products are as handsome-smelling as advertised.
+Before we get to the full Hawthorne review, let’s take a quick look at how the Hawthorne’s process works, then find out if their cologne and other grooming products are as handsome-smelling as advertised.

 How Hawthorne Works